asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 "Mrs. Palmer, I know you've answered a lot of questions already," Matt began.
 "Some of what I ask might cover the same ground.
 I apologize for the repetition."

 "It's fine.
 I want to help.
-I want—" Her voice caught slightly.
+I want..."
+Her voice caught slightly.
 "I want to know who did this to Mike."

 Matt opened his notebook.
 "Tell me about your husband.
 What was he like?"